jsonnet-libs/jsonnet-training-course/_gen/lesson1.md

 visibility of the `container` attribute while `ports:` will change the value of `container.ports`.

-This trait of Jsonnet allows to keep a balance between library authors providing a useful library and users to extend it easily.
-Authors don't need to think about every use case out there, they can apply [YAGNI (you aren't gonna need it)](https://www.martinfowler.com/bliki/Yagni.html), this keeps the library code terse and maintainable without sacrificing extensibility.
+This trait of Jsonnet keeps a balance between library authors providing a useful library and users to extend it easily.
+Authors don't need to think about every use case out there, they can apply [YAGNI](https://www.martinfowler.com/bliki/Yagni.html) and keep the library code terse and maintainable without sacrificing extensibility.

 ---